ruuvi/ruuvi.firmware.c/README.md

 Run `git submodule update --init --recursive`.
 This will search for and install the other git repositories referenced by this project.

 ## Toolchain
-ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com:8080/job/ruuvi.firmware.c/), it's recommended to use SES for developing.
+ARMGCC is used for [Jenkins builds](http://jenkins.ruuvi.com/job/ruuvi.firmware.c/), it's recommended to use SES for developing.

-Segger Embedded Studio can be set up by following this [RuuviLab Tool post](https://lab.ruuvi.com/ses/).
+Segger Embedded Studio can be set up by installing [nRF Connect for Desktop](https://www.nordicsemi.com/?sc_itemid=%7BB935528E-8BFA-42D9-8BB5-83E2A5E1FF5C%7D) and following Getting Started plugin instructions.

 # Usage
 Compile and flash the project to your board using SES.
 Instructions on how to use a bootloader will be added later on.